| ||||||||||||||||||||||||||||||||||

 Here is where the complication begins.
 Introducing the radome into the antenna pattern reduces the antenna symmetry to that of the radome framework symmetry.
 Elevation and azimuth pattern cuts for the antenna/radome combination are now independent.
 Indeed, it is often the objective of the radome designer to put the scattered energy into the elevation cuts so as to minimize sidelobe error for the azimuth pattern.
 Even though scattered energy is very small, it has to go somewhere.
 The problem for the radome designer is that the antenna sidelobe energy is very small as well.
 Fortunately, the radome designer has two tools at his disposal.
 The first tool is impedance matching to reduce the framework scattering loss.
 The second tool is radome geometry to orient the framework members to scatter energy in appropriate directions.

-Figures 13 through 16 illustrate the distinction between the measured pattern of the radome-enclosed antenna under test and the actual pattern of the radome/antenna system (the pattern on the sky).
+Figures 14 through 17 illustrate the distinction between the measured pattern of the radome-enclosed antenna under test and the actual pattern of the radome/antenna system (the pattern on the sky).
 The figures are for AFC's 10.4m (31ft) diameter radome protecting a Viasat 4.5m earth station antenna.
 Operation is at C-band for linear polarized transponders.
-Figure 13 is the actual azimuth cut pattern, the illumination along the geosynchronous arc when the ESA is boresighted on the primary satellite.
-Figure 15 is the actual elevation cut pattern.
+Figure 15 is the actual azimuth cut pattern, the illumination along the geosynchronous arc when the ESA is boresighted on the primary satellite.
+Figure 16 is the actual elevation cut pattern.
 In contradistinction, the measurement of the radome/antenna is made by rotating the antenna inside the radome and observing the pattern at a fixed far field point.
 Each incremental rotation of the antenna with respect to the radome modifies the set of illuminated framework joints (framework shadow).
 The cumulative effect is significant.
-Figures 14 and 16 show the measured pattern.
-Both measured and sky patterns sets clearly comply with the SLL envelope.
+Figures 14 and 16 show the measured sky pattern.
+For this particular antenna, both measured and sky patterns sets clearly comply with the SLL envelope.
 Compared to the sky SLL patterns, the measured azimuth pattern has somewhat higher and less distinct sidelobes beyond -9o.
+From the above discussion, modern measured pattern with computational integration methods fail to predict antenna performance degradations for radome enclosed antennas.

 ![]() |